Buddhism and abortion: Southern Buddhism

 In November 2010, the issue of abortion and Buddhism in Thailand was thrust onto the front pages after 2000 fetuses were discovered stored at a temple in Bangkok.
-Abortion remains illegal in the country except in cases of rape or risk to the woman's health.
+At this time, abortion was illegal in the country except in cases of rape or risk to the woman's health.
 Following the scandal, leading politicians and monks spoke out to reaffirm their opposition to abortion laws.
 Phramaha Vudhijaya Vajiramedhi was unequivocal: "In [the] Buddhist view, both having an abortion and performing an abortion amount to murder.
 Those involved in abortions will face distress in both this life and the next because their sins will follow them."
 Prime Minister Abhisit announced a crackdown on illegal abortion clinics and refused calls to change the law, saying that current laws were "good enough."
+However, in October 2022, Thailand's Public Health Ministry legalized abortions up to the 20th week of pregnancy – an extension of a previous law which allowed termination of pregnancy within the first 12 weeks.
+Pro-choice advocates in Thailand and around the world celebrated the new rules as a positive development but noted that more needed to be done to ensure doctors were trained and the public was made aware of their rights to an abortion.
+Experts note that Thailand's move to expand abortion access comes amid a wave of global expansion of abortion rights in recent years.

 Peter Harvey relates attitudes towards abortion in Burma to Melford Spiro's observation that Buddhists in Myanmar recognize a clear distinction between what may be regarded as 'ultimate good' in a religious sense and what is a 'worldly good' or utilitarian act.
 Despite the prevalence of illegal abortions in Myanmar due to economic difficulty, many Buddhists consider it against their religious beliefs.
 A 1995 survey on women in Myanmar showed that 99% thought abortion was against their religious beliefs.